bhavik-singhi/Atliq-Hardware-Business-Insights/README.md

     <img src="https://raw.githubusercontent.com/PuranjoyPatra/Resume_Project_Challenge_4/refs/heads/master/images/DS-overview.png" alt="Dataset Overview" >
   </p>

-> To learn more about these tables in details, check out this [Meta Data](./Metadata.txt)

 > [!IMPORTANT]
 > Data is available from Fiscal Year 2020 to 2021.
 At Atliq Hardware fiscal year starts from September month of calendar year (Look at below table for reference).